Xidai/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####1.
 Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-The code for this step is contained in the second code cell of the IPython notebook.
+The code for this step is contained in the third code cell of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used Numpy to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 3

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the second code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how many images of each category are included in the training set, sorted by the number.
+I draw this image in order to analyze if the training result is related to the size of training data.

 ![alt text][image1]